A Brief Overview of Resistor Color Codes

 To begin, resistors are common devices in electronic components and circuits.
-Besides, with a closer look at it, you will notice various resistor color codes.
-These colors represent the total value of the resistor.
+Besides, you will notice various resistor color codes with a closer look.

 Therefore, It’s important to know the resistor’s value before incorporating it into an electronic component, such as the SAMD21.
-This article will help you learn more about resistor color codes and how to identify them.

 What is the Resistor Code Colour?